-The policies of the major cruise lines as to the supplements they charge and whether they offer a guaranteed share program can vary, and they may even change from time.
+The chart below lists the policies of the major cruise lines as to the supplements they charge and whether they offer a guaranteed share program.
 When booking, always ask about any specials currently being offered.
-Regent Seven Seas recently had a rate of only $99 for their single supplement.
+Radisson Seven Seas recently had a rate of only $99 for their single supplement.
 In addition, rates will sometimes vary according to category, and prices may also drop close to sailing date, because ships do not like to sail with empty cabins.

 |American Canadian Caribbean Line||175-200%||Yes|

 |Carnival Cruise Lines||150-200%||No|

 |Celebrity Cruise Lines||200%||No|